Next-Gen App & Browser Testing Cloud

 How cloud mobile testing pays off:

-Cloud mobile testing, paired with test automation at scale, lets teams standardize on frameworks such as Appium, Selenium, Cypress, Espresso, and XCUITest while integrating seamlessly with CI/CD.
+Running cloud mobile testing alongside automation at scale lets teams standardize on frameworks such as Appium, Selenium, Cypress, Espresso, and XCUITest while integrating seamlessly with CI/CD.

 The following trends should guide your 2026 testing roadmap: